stuartellis/stuartellis-site-hugo/content/articles/minikube.md

 Minikube also mounts directories from ~/.minikube/ to the virtual machine.
 This enables you to customize the virtual machine or the Kubernetes installation.

-## Using Alternate Run-Times

-You can switch Minikube to another type of container run-time, such as CRI-O.

 # Extra Tools

 - [Helm](https://helm.sh/) - Package manager for Kubernetes